Adlik/model_optimizer_tf/README.md

 ## 3. Usage

-The following uses LeNet-5 on the MNIST dataset to illustrate how to use Adlik model optimizer to achieve model training, pruning, and quantization.
+The following uses LeNet-5 on the MNIST dataset to illustrate how to use Adlik model optimizer tf to achieve model training, pruning, and quantization.

 ### 3.1 Prepare data